-Man was supernaturally created in the image of God on the 6th 24-hour day of the creation week and is not a product of evolution.
-Man fell into sin—doing what you shouldn’t do, thinking what you shouldn’t think and saying what you shouldn’t say according to God’s standards—resulting in spiritual death and all mankind is now sinful by nature and practice, unable to save himself from the penalty for his sins (Gen. 1:26-28, 2:7, 3:1-24; Rom.
+Mankind was supernaturally created in the image of God on the 6th 24-hour day of the creation week and is not a product of evolution.
+Man fell into sin (doing, saying or thinking what you shouldn’t) resulting in spiritual death and all mankind is now sinful by nature and practice, unable to save himself from the penalty for his sins (Gen. 1:26-28, 2:7, 3:1-24; Rom.
 3:23, 5:12; Eph.
 2:3).

 Salvation is by God’s grace alone.
 It is received through personal faith in Jesus Christ—that He is who He claimed to be: God in the Person of the Son, sent to pay our penalty for sin, showing us divine love and satisfying divine justice through His death on the cross.
-At the moment of belief, God gives us eternal life and indwells us through the Holy Spirit.
+At the moment of belief, God gives the believer eternal life and indwells them through the Holy Spirit.
 (Rom.
-6:23, Romans 10:9-13, Eph.
+6:23, Rom.
+10:9-13, Eph.
 2:8-9, John 14:6, I Pet.
 1:18-21, John 3:16)

 God established Baptism and Communion for the local church to observe as visible signs of the truth of the gospel.
 A brief description cannot do them justice so they are more thoroughly explained in these podcasts:

-Grace leadership is servant leadership: those who hold biblical leadership roles sacrifice for and serve the church family.
+Grace leadership is servant leadership: Those who hold biblical leadership roles serve and sacrifice for the church family.

 Our example and the head of the church is the Lord Jesus Christ (Col. 1:18, Eph.
 1:22, Eph.
 5:23).
 Beyond that, Grace is an Elder-led church family.
 The Elders are men of God and members of the church chosen by the Holy Spirit through the church members to oversee, shepherd, and rule the church according to the will of the Lord as given in His Word.
 They are the highest human authority over the church (Acts 10:17, 28; I Tim.
 5:17; I Pet.
 5:2-3).

-Much of our ministry is carried out by Deacons and Deaconess, men and women of God and members of the church, chosen by the Holy Spirit to serve and direct service in the church under the oversight of the Elders (I Tim.
+Much of our ministry is carried out by Deacons and Deaconess who are men and women of God, members of Grace, chosen by the Holy Spirit to serve and direct ministry at Grace under the oversight of the Elders (I Tim.
 3:8-13).